Support when the person we care for dies

 2. Talk

 One of the most effective ways for us to start managing and processing our feelings is to simply talk.
-Talk to a trusted friend or relative.
-And Mobilise is also here for you.
-Feel free to join our community of unpaid carers who 'just get it' - a place where we have daily conversations and pass on our wisdom.
+Talk to a trusted friend, a relative or a professional therapist.
+And Mobilise is also here.
+Feel free to join the community of unpaid carers who 'just get it'.

 If we’re unable to talk then some carers have recommended text-based support.
 An opportunity to engage over email or on a messenger app.
 For example, Cruse Bereavement Care has an online chat function for emotional support.